utdata/rwd-mastery-assignments/military-surplus/rubric-wb.md

 # Military surplus transfers for Workbench

+> WARNING: MAJOR UPDATE NEEDED.
+We need to add a Total Value to each row that is Quantity * Acquisition Value.

 Be sure to review the [README](README.md) to learn about the data and download it.

 > This is a "mastery" assignment, which means you are applying skills learned in other assignments here without detailed direction.